the website for Centurion race walkers worldwide

 Centurions are a worldwide community of race walkers who have completed a 100 mile race in 24 hours

-Centurion 100 mile races now take place every year in Africa, Australia, New Zealand, Holland, the US as well as the UK and each country has its own unique award which many race walkers strive to gain.
+Centurion 100 mile races now take place every year in Africa, Australia, New Zealand, Holland, USA and the UK.
+Each country has its own unique award which race walkers strive to gain.

 Completing a Centurion event can also be described as an epic experience